 Creekside Hearing offers the best hearing health services for those living with tinnitus and we will always tailor our approach to your specific needs.
 Here are some of the most common resolutions for tinnitus that we may suggest:

-• Earwax removal to decrease symptoms.
+- Earwax removal to decrease symptoms.

-• For those in need of a change of prescription, psychological care, nutritionist, or etc., we can refer you to a General Practitioner to get more information and additional help as we cannot diagnose but only make recommendations.
+- For those in need of a change of prescription, psychological care, nutritionist, or etc., we can refer you to a General Practitioner to get more information and additional help as we cannot diagnose but only make recommendations.

-• We can also refer our patients to an ENT for MRI’s or CT scans to further assess their tinnitus.
+- We can also refer our patients to an ENT for MRI’s or CT scans to further assess their tinnitus.

 If you think you may be experiencing tinnitus or hearing loss and want to check your hearing health, then we at Creekside Hearing are here for you.
 You do not have to suffer and we hope that pesky ringing goes away on its own!
-Again, we don’t want you to think that we can make the ringing go away, but more so that you are not alone, and that we are here to listen and help guide you.
+Again, while we can’t guarantee that the ringing will go away completely, research shows a high success rate in reducing or even eliminating tinnitus for many people.
+Our goal is to let you know that you’re not alone, and we are here to help guide you toward finding relief.
 We tailor all of our services to your personal hearing and lifestyle needs.
 Contact us at 519-885-0006 or at info@creeksidehearing.ca to learn more about our services or to book an appointment with our team.
 We look forward to working with you!